eemed/sanedit/README.md

     - Rename
         - needs prompt

-* Highlight flickering
-    - => Modify existing syntax highlight to take into account the changes made
-    - => No delay exeprt if we just typed a new higfhlighted item => GOOD

 * Somethings wrong with multiwidth grapheme rendering.
 * Keybinds to configuration file => no default